 The forgiving square Crystal Blue option.

 This is the Crystal Blue paddle for players who want the surface upgrade without moving into an elongated shape.
-After thorough on-court evaluation, the Honolulu J3CR Crystal Blue Endurance Surface landed in the elite of the paddles we tested in 2026.
+After thorough on-court evaluation, the Honolulu J3CR Crystal Blue Endurance Surface is a strong fit for doubles players who want crystal blue spin in the most forgiving honolulu shape — see category scores below for power, control, spin, and feel.

 If you're comparing it against other foam-core paddles, it's one of several great foam core paddles we've played this year.